nasbench/EVTX-ETW-Resources/README.md

 ### ETWProvidersManifests

-[ETW Providers Manifests](https://github.com/nasbench/ETW-Resources/tree/main/ETW%20Providers%20Manifests) will contain raw XMLs for each Event Log Provider for each respective version of Windows.
+[ETWProvidersManifests](https://github.com/nasbench/EVTX-ETW-Resources/tree/main/ETWProvidersManifests) will contain raw XMLs for each Event Log Provider for each respective version of Windows.
 At minimum, there should be 800 of these for each system.
 An example can be seen below:

 ![](https://github.com/nasbench/EVTX-ETW-Resources/blob/main/Media/ETWProvidersManifests.gif?raw=true)

 ### ETWProvidersCSVs

-[ETW Providers CSVs](https://github.com/nasbench/EVTX-ETW-Resources/tree/main/ETWProvidersCSVs) will contain a CSV for each Provider and all the possible event IDs, event messages, etc contained within that Provider.
+[ETWProvidersCSVs](https://github.com/nasbench/EVTX-ETW-Resources/tree/main/ETWProvidersCSVs) will contain a CSV for each Provider and all the possible event IDs, event messages, etc contained within that Provider.
 An example can be seen below:

 ![](https://github.com/nasbench/EVTX-ETW-Resources/blob/main/Media/ETWProvidersCSVs.gif?raw=true)